 Figure 2.
 Vertical gradients in the biophysical environment, from NEON data.
 Current placeholder figure is old version from Ian McGregor’s in-review paper, showing NEON data from SCBI.
 See issue 2: https://github.com/EcoClimLab/vertical-thermal-review/issues/2.

 The strength of this buffering varies across forests, being influenced by both forest characteristics and the biophysical environment.
-First, buffering increases with canopy cover. - greater cover –> lower max T and VPD, higher minT (Davis et al., 2019) - greater cover –> lower max T (Zellweger et al., 2019) - (Thom et al., 2020) Presumably, buffering would also be affected by canopy roughness, which affects turbulent air flow and the canopy boundary layer.
+First, buffering increases with canopy cover. - greater cover –> lower max T and VPD, higher minT (Davis et al., 2019) - greater cover –> lower max T and light availability (Zellweger et al., 2019) - (Thom et al., 2020; Tymen et al. 2017; Jucker et al. 2018; Hardwick et al. 2015) Presumably, buffering would also be affected by canopy roughness, which affects turbulent air flow and the canopy boundary layer.
 Taller trees don’t necessarily increase buffering (Zellweger et al., 2019).
-SCA species increase T buffering (Zelllweger et al. 2019) (Zellweger et al., 2019) The strength of buffering also varies with respect to geographic and climatic factors. - Distance to coast, topographic position, elevation (Zellweger et al., 2019) - (Davis et al., 2019)
+SCA species increase T buffering (Zellweger et al., 2019) The strength of buffering also varies with respect to geographic and climatic factors. - Distance to coast, topographic position, elevation (Zellweger et al., 2019) - (Davis et al., 2019)

 Trait variation

+[Add something about how leaf traits along the vertical canopy profile are different than the expectation from leaf economic spectrum (LES)?
+Chen et al. 2020 is a good paper to help frame this.
+They make an important point in that paper that we may also want to make here: that the LES was ‘built’ using mainly sun (upper canopy) leaves; given the vastly different light environments at the bottom of the canopy (and that most leaves in the canopy are likely to be shade leaves) there is a strong research need to better characterise trait relationships and leaf responses through the whole vertical canopy – hence the importance of this review.
+Keenan & Niinemets 2016 will also be helpful in making this point.]

 Many traits vary with height and/or between sun and shade leaves on the same species (Table 1).
 Here, we focus on traits that are important for shaping leaf temperature (Tleaf) and thermal sensitivity.

 (For latest version of table, see tables.pdf.)